Rezafoxx/Tell-me/README.md

 Hi humans

-I want to change the world, let's do it
+I want to change the world, let's do it.